-One thing to remember when using a clay baker is that you can't put it in a hot oven.
-It will break.
-Instead, you put the baker into a cold oven and then turn on the heat.
+One thing to remember when using a clay baker is that you can't put it in a hot oven; it will break.
+Instead, put the baker in a cold oven, then turn on the heat.
 It goes into the oven before the dough is fully risen since it takes some time for the oven to heat and for the interior of that container to heat up.

 When you take the baker out of the oven, you still have that risk of thermal shock, so don't put it on a chilly surface.
 A wooden cutting board, a baking rack, or a dry kitchen towel are safer than a cool counter top.

 - Active time: 30 minutes

 - 1 cup lukewarm water

 - 1/4 cup buttermilk

 - 2 1/4 ounces (about 1/2 cup) rye flour

 - 9 ounces (about 1 3/4 cups) bread flour

 In the bowl of your stand mixer, combine the water, yeast, sugar, buttermilk, and flours.
 Knead with dough hook on low speed until dough begins to get elastic, about 5 minutes.
 Add salt and olive oil and continue kneading until dough is smooth, shiny, and elastic, about 5 minutes longer.
 Cover bowl with plastic wrap and set aside until doubled in size, about 1 hour.
 Meanwhile, soak clay baker (if using) and its cover in water.

 When dough has risen, flour work surface and turn the dough out.
 Knead briefly, then form into a log if you're using an oblong baker, or into a round if you're using a round baker or a cast iron dutch oven.